Surrogate models for vibrational entropy based on a spatial decomposition

 \section{Conclusion}

-In this work, we have demonstrated that the total energy can be decomposed into atomic site contributions and have rigorously estimated the locality of site entropy.
+In this work, we have demonstrated that the total entropy can be decomposed into atomic site contributions and have rigorously estimated the locality of site entropy.
 Our analysis suggests that vibrational entropy can be accurately predicted using a surrogate model for site entropy, which we have developed using machine learning techniques, specifically employing the Atomic Cluster Expansion (ACE) model.
 Our numerical experiments primarily focus on point defects such as vacancies and interstitials.
 We have showcased the robustness of our approach in predicting vibrational entropy and the attempt frequency for transition rates governing point defect migration, which is a critical aspect of transition state theory rate approximations.

 While the current study emphasizes the effectiveness of our approach in a relatively straightforward context, it also enables a detailed and rigorous examination, albeit within certain limitations.
 There are numerous potential generalizations that can be explored, including extending the methodology to more intricate material and defect geometries.
-Additionally, our results pave the way for predicting various entropy-dependent physical quantities, including but not limited to dynamical properties such as diffusion coefficients.